Git-Fg/Eve_Project/DevPlan/Detailed/Step3.md

 2. Conduct thorough testing of all API endpoints and model functionalities
 3. Update project README with information about the model and API usage
 4. Prepare a demo script showcasing the model's capabilities across both languages

-### Deliverables for Step 3
-1. Fine-tuned multilingual language model supporting French and Ainu
-2. Cultural context integration mechanism
-3. RESTful API for interacting with the model
-4. Docker container and deployment configuration
-5. Comprehensive documentation:
-   - Model selection and fine-tuning process
-   - Cultural integration approach
-   - API usage guide
-   - Optimization techniques
-6. Evaluation reports for model performance and cultural appropriateness

-### Next Steps
-- Begin development of the user interface (Step 4)
-- Plan for the immersive learning module integration
-- Consider expanding the model to include more languages and cultural contexts